NilsNathorst/r3f-workshop/README.md

 3. Now it's time to create a new project, just like in step 1.

 Copy the `Planets` array from the [`Planets.js`](resources/Planets.js) file.
-Iterate over the Planets and create a `<sphereBufferGeometry/>` for each one.
+Iterate over the Planets and create a [`<sphereBufferGeometry/>`](https://threejs.org/docs/#api/en/geometries/SphereBufferGeometry) for each one.
+Use the `size` property to determine it's radius, pass it as the first parameter of `args`.
-Use the `size` property to determine it's radius (tip: if they are way too big, use the scale attribute of the mesh to make them smaller).
-Feel free to add a Sun to the scene aswell.
-If we let position `[0,0,0]` represent the Sun's position.
-Position the planets accordingly using their `distanceFromSun` property.
+(tip: if they are way too big, use the scale attribute of the mesh to make them smaller).

+If we imagine position `[0,0,0]` as the Sun's position place the planets accordingly using their `distanceFromSun` property along the x-axis.

 4. Continue working on the previous assignment.
 Now let's animate the planets.
 Each planet has a `orbitalVelocity` property.
 Use this to determine how fast they should orbit around the Sun.